 POOR CONTROL OVER EMOTIONS & RATIONAL THOUGHT

 Poor sleep also affects the brain in that it makes you more irritable and angry.

 Chronic sleep deprivation will leave your control over emotions (in particular anger) depleted, and you are more likely to snap or lose your temper.

-This is because lack of sleep will directly affected our prefrontal cortex (PFC).
+This is because a lack of sleep will directly affect our prefrontal cortex (PFC).

-The PFC is akin to a “parent brain” — it is involved in decision making and has strong regulatory effects on our emotional centres like the amygdala and other motivational areas.
+The PFC is akin to a “parent brain” — it is involved in decision making and has strong regulatory effects on our emotional centers like the amygdala and other motivational areas.

-So when your “parent” brain, is less active, you will overreact to things because your emotional centres are not being inhibited properly.
+So when your “parent” brain, is less active, you will overreact to things because your emotional centers are not being inhibited properly.

 IMPAIRED MEMORY AND LEARNING

 Just ONE bad night’s sleep will not only affect the microglial cells but the hippocampus as well.